 2) If you are going on your own, make sure that you have all the necessary equipment.
 If you are an experienced fisherman, you should already know what to bring.
 However, if you want to travel light, there are always shops along the coast where you can purchase any type of fishing equipment you want.
 But if you prefer using your own tackle and lures, then by all means you should take them along with you.

 3) Be aware of the state’s fishing seasons.
 In some areas along the New Jersey shore, fishing is very seasonal, especially for migratory fish.
-You might consider contacting the local office of the Fisheries Bureau for more information.
+You might consider contacting the local office of the Fisheries Bureau for more information or a site like Fishing Reports Now.
 Figure these out ahead of time before you head out to avoid a lousy fishing trip.
 It’s best that you talk to the local people about the best places and times to catch fish in their area.

 4) Always take safety into consideration.
 This is especially important if you plan on taking a boat away from the shore.
 The boating and fishing companies along the coast usually have someone to operate the boat for you while you fish but there are some who don’t.
 If you are getting a boat which you are going to operate on your own, make sure that you give it a test run first.
 And of course, see to it that there’s a way to communicate with the people inland while you are out there fishing.